stevetsa/MetagenomicAntibioticResistance/README.md

 2. Dot plot showing relative abundance of antimicrobial resistance/bacterial species in metagenomic sample.

 3. Pie chart vizualization of bacterial abundance in the given dataset using Krona ([Ondov BD, Bergman NH, and Phillippy AM.
 Interactive metagenomic visualization in a Web browser.
-BMC Bioinformatics.
-2011 Sep 30; 12(1):385](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-385)).
+BMC Bioinformatics. $

 ![My image](https://github.com/NCBI-Hackathons/MetagenomicAntibioticResistance/blob/master/MetagenomeVisualization.png)

-## Validation

-The NastyBugs workflow was validated using the next SRAs: ERR1600439 and SRR5239736.

-## Planned Features
-1. Code optimization.
-2. Improved more detailed output.
-3. Prediction of novel resistance genes (using HMM).

 ## F.A.Q.
 1. How to cite?